php-fig/fig-standards/accepted/PSR-17-http-factory-meta.md

 `UriInterface` implementation they provided.
 As such, accepting a string is expedient and follows existing semantics.

+### 5.7 Why are Streams created with the read/write pointer at the beginning?

+The primary use case of `StreamFactoryInterface::createStream()` and `StreamFactoryInterface::createStreamFromFile()` is to create streams for the body of a `ResponseInterface` instance to be emitted as an HTTP response.

+An emitter can make no assumptions about streams (or their internal resource handles) being repeatable, and therefore can't simply `rewind()` the stream.

+Even in the case where a stream returns `true` for `isSeekable()`, rewinding the stream could have unacceptable performance implications.
+Similarly, the `__toString()` method results in unacceptable memory overhead for large streams.

+Consequently, to efficiently emit the body stream of a `ResponseInterface` instance as body of an HTTP response, we must be able to make an assumption about the stream pointer being positioned at the beginning of the stream.

+As for `StreamFactoryInterface::createStreamFromResource()`, the caller is responsible for the creation of the PHP resource to use as the basis for the stream, and therefore also assumes responsibility for the read/write pointer state of the resource and resulting stream.

 ## 6. People

 This PSR was produced by a FIG Working Group with the following members: